hpc-maths/samurai/doc/source/tutorial/interval.rst

 Build a grid from a box
 -----------------------

 Since the beginning, we have used :cpp:class:`samurai::CellList` to build :cpp:class:`samurai::CellArray`.
-We also can easily initialize a :cpp:class:`samurai::CellArray` at a given level with a uniform cartesian grid by defining a box.
+Now we show that we can also easily initialize a :cpp:class:`samurai::CellArray` at a given level with a uniform cartesian grid by defining a box.

 - The box can be 1D, 2D, or 3D.
-- The box can define the cells involved in the grid using integers or a box in real coordinates.
+- The box can either define the cells involved in the grid using integers or in real coordinates.

 The following example uses a box in real coordinates

 .. literalinclude:: snippet/2d_mesh_box.cpp
   :language: c++

-The box is defined by its minimum and maximum corners.
+The box is defined by its "minimal" (lower-left in 2D) and "maximal" (upper-right in 2d) corners.
 In this example, the box is therefore :math:`[-1, 1] \times [-1, 1]`.
 The space step is chosen from the given level which means :math:`\Delta x = 2^{-3} = 0.125`.
 The number of cells is defined by the length of the box and the space step.

 .. literalinclude:: snippet/2d_mesh_box_output.txt